-- Applying for appropriate forms of support from governments on direct and indirect taxes, social charges, and employee relief funds, and assessing their relevance to the Company; - Reducing planned capital expenditure for the year ending 31 December 2020; - Implementing a range of cost reduction initiatives.
+- Applying for appropriate forms of support from governments on direct and indirect taxes, social charges, and employee-relief funds, and assessing-their relevance-to-the-Company; - Reducing planned capital expenditure for the year ending 31 December 2020; - Implementing a range of cost reduction initiatives.

 The Directors believe that preparing the financial statements on the going concern basis is appropriate due to the continued financial support of the ultimate parent company, Element Materials Technology Group Limited (Element).
-The directors have received confirmation that Element will support the company as necessary and has the ability to do so to 31 December 2021.